darkmatter08/darkmatter08.github.io/index.md

 Contact me to turn your once-in-a-lifetime moonshot into reality.

 ### Previous Collaborators

+I launched the [Code Interpreter feature](https://x.com/OpenAI/status/1677015057316872192) in ChatGPT with the [CodeGen team at OpenAI](https://x.com/mattwiethoff/status/1678962867104776192).
+I trained the model to iteratively debug, using data augmentation techniques I researched.

 I worked with [Ken Stanley](https://en.wikipedia.org/wiki/Kenneth_Stanley) and [Joel Lehman](http://joellehman.com/) at OpenAI on Open-Ended algorithms.
 I contributed to the [Evolution through Large Models (ELM) paper](https://arxiv.org/abs/2206.08896).